Witch-cult hypothesis: Academic reception: 1921–63

 Nevertheless, Murray's theories never received support from experts in the Early Modern witch trials, and from her early publications onward many of her ideas were challenged by those who highlighted her "factual errors and methodological failings".
 Indeed, the majority of scholarly reviews of her work produced at the time were largely critical.
 George L. Burr critically reviewed both of her initial books on the subject for the American Historical Review.
 In his review of The Witch-Cult in Western Europe he asserted that she was not acquainted with the "careful general histories by modern scholars" and criticised her for assuming that the trial accounts accurately reflected the accused witches' genuine experiences of witchcraft, regardless of whether those confessions had been obtained through torture and coercion.
 He also charged her with selectively using the evidence to serve her interpretation, for instance by omitting any supernatural or miraculous events that appear in the trial accounts.
 As Pagan studies scholar Catherine Noble later put it, "Burr has hardly a kind word for Murray".

 One of the foremost specialists of the trial records, L'Estrange Ewen, brought out a series of books specialising in the archival material which rejected Murray's ideas.
-In 1938 Ewen launched a vociferous attack on Murray's scholarship, dismissing her theory as "vapid balderdash".
 Similarly, W.R.
 Halliday reviewed her work for the Folklore journal and exposed the flaws in her use of sources.
 E. M. Loeb criticised her in his review of The Witch-Cult in Western Europe for American Anthropologist.
 In Noble's words, "There is no constructive criticism between peers here; it is a frontal attack on an author Loeb clearly believes has no place among published historians, at least on the topic of witchcraft."